 To prevent this, we recommend reducing your activity, keeping in mind the rate limits for different websites.

 You should always make sure to spread your actions over several launches throughout the day, within business hours where possible.
 Do this by setting your Phantom to automatic, repeated launches.

 It's also important to note that if you're just starting to automate your account, you should start with a similar amount of actions as you would normally do manually and increase gradually.

 LinkedIn depends on whether or not you’re paying for your LinkedIn account.
-If you have a regular, free account, we recommend processing a maximum of around 80 profiles per day.
+If you have a regular, free account, we recommend processing a maximum of around 80 profiles per day with profile-scraping Phantoms.
 With paid, premium, or Sales Navigator accounts, it’s possible to do ~150.

 Once you’ve set up your proxy, you’ll still need to follow the recommended rate limits for automation.
-Similar to Instagram, extracting profiles from a large list is fairly easy -- the Facebook Group Extractor can take up to 10,000 members from a group.
+Similar to Instagram, extracting profiles from a large list is fairly easy -- the Facebook Group Members Export can take up to 4,000-5,000 members from a group.
 Liking, messaging, and profile scraping is much more restricted.
 We recommend scraping 5 per hour with the Facebook Profile Scraper, liking 5 per hour with the Facebook Auto Liker, and messaging 3 per hour with the Facebook Message Sender.